Read Letters from John McCall

 John sensed that God had called him to follow in the mission tradition that had been modeled for him so powerfully.
 In 1996 he accepted an appointment to serve in Taiwan.

 John became fluent in Mandarin Chinese, taught seminarians preaching, worship, and spiritual formation, and preached regularly in pulpits throughout Taiwan.
-He also wrote two books on spiritual formation in Mandarin that have been published in Taiwan.
+He also wrote three books on spiritual formation in Mandarin that have been published in Taiwan.

 “I have fallen in love with Taiwan and its people,” John says.
 “There are different people groups that bring such rich gifts to Taiwanese society.
 Their hospitality and welcome of people from afar is amazing.”